top of page

 • Reducing administrative burden: Streamlined data sharing cuts down on paperwork and manual data entry.

-For clinics and hospitals, adopting HIB means better patient care and compliance with MOH’s data sharing policies.
+For clinics and hospitals, adopting HIA means better patient care and compliance with MOH’s data sharing policies.

 Who Can Access Patient Health Data?